Mexican Hot Chocolate

 Storage & Reheating

 If you have any leftovers, you can store them in a covered container, such as a mason jar in the fridge for 2-3 days.
 When you’re ready to enjoy it again, just reheat it gently on the stove.
-Be sure to stir it well while reheating to maintain its smooth and creamy texture.
+Be sure to stir it well while reheating to maintain its smooth and rich creamy texture.

 If you make this recipe, please let me know!
 Leave a ⭐️⭐️⭐️⭐️⭐️ rating on this recipe below and leave a comment, take a photo and tag me on Instagram with #muybuenocooking.